osquery/osquery/CONTRIBUTING.md

 team member will always review your PR, however reviews from the community are highly encouraged and desirable.

-Finally we try to keep only active PRs open.
+Finally, we try to keep only active PRs open, and we like to merge PRs as quickly as possible.
 If your PR is stale we will close it, however if you want to get back to it at a certain point feel free to re-open, or comment on it.

 ### A note about labels